Exercise prescription for older populations

 Resistance exercise often brings to mind images of heavy gym machinery and young athletes.
 However due to changes in body composition that occur with age, resistance exercise is very important for older individuals to maintain function.
 After the age of 65, older individuals generally experience a steady loss of muscle mass and power.

 - Skelton et al (1994) reported that, after age 65: the loss of muscle mass is at a rate of 1.5% per year and the loss of power is at a rate of 3.5% per year.
-Sarcopenia often results in a reduced ability to perform activities of daily living, however we know that functional benefits can be reaped from strength training in the elderly, including those with Sarcopenia.
+Sarcopenia often results in a reduced ability to perform activities of daily living, however we know that functional benefits can be reaped from strength training in older people, including those with Sarcopenia.

 With normal ageing also comes a reduction in flexibility.
 This is due to changes in connective tissue which leads to a decrease in elasticity.
 The result is an increase in the risk of falling and poor balance.
 This risk should be taken into account when prescribing exercise.
 Research has shown that flexibility, range of motion and balance can all be improved in older individuals with appropriate exercise prescription.
 This may be the focus of your treatment and may precede aerobic exercise training.